Skip to main content

 Why Early Intervention Is Critical

-Waiting to address addiction often leads to more severe consequences, including overdose, health complications, and long-term damage.
+Waiting to address addiction often leads to more severe consequences, including overdose, health complications, relationship damage, financial problems, and long-term emotional strain.

 Early intervention improves outcomes, increases treatment success, and can save lives.